 Place in the sun (1963) Ian Pieters

-In mid-November 1963 a work of art was placed on the access steps to this building.
+In mid-November 1963, a work of art was placed on the entrance steps of this building.
 The Cooperative Raiffeisenbank was then located here.
-This bank merged in 1972 with the Coöperatieve Boerenleenbank, creating the Rabobank.
-The board of the Coöperatieve Raiffeisenbank at Middenbaan Noord 28 in Hoogvliet commissioned the sculptor Ian Pieters for this sculpture.
-He made a work of art from a number of bronze disks of different sizes, arranged next to and on top of each other.
-The smallest form rests on two short bronze legs.
+This bank merged with the Coöperatieve Boerenleenbank in 1972, creating Rabobank.
+The board of the Cooperative Raiffeisenbank at 28 Middenbaan Noord in Hoogvliet gave the order for this sculpture to the sculptor Ian Pieters.
+He made a work of art from a number of bronze discs of different sizes, which are arranged next to and on top of each other.
+The smallest shape rests on two short bronze legs.
 The whole stands on a concrete platform, which floats above the top step.
-The sculpture is placed on the side of the landing at the entrance to the bank building.
+The sculpture was placed on the side of the landing at the entrance of the bank building.
 The original plan was to express the development of the agricultural and horticultural credit organization.
-But Pieters mentioned the sculpture Place in the sun.
-A cast of this bronze plastic is in the sculpture garden of the Rijksmuseum Kröller-Müller.
+But Pieters called the sculpture Place in the sun.
+Due to demolition work on the building, the artwork was placed in storage in the spring of 2022.

 Ian Jacob Pieters (Rotterdam, 1925 - Rhoon, 2020) was a Dutch sculptor and medalist and studied at the Academy of Visual Arts Rotterdam.
 His working life spanned from 1940 to 1996 and mainly took place in Rotterdam.
 Initially he worked a lot in bronze, but from the eighties he specialized in environmental design.
 He taught at the Academy of Architecture in Rotterdam.
 On the occasion of its eightieth birthday, Museum Beelden aan Zee organized a retrospective exhibition in 2005.